 He fought horseback.
 Equipped with a sword, spear and a round small shield (worn in the left hand).
-He wore sleeveless tunics and a wide colored belt.
-Shins and the right arm were protected by the quilted armor.
+He wore sleeveless tunics and a wide-coloured belt.
+His Shins and right arm were protected by quilted armour.
 The helmet was constructed to protect the neck of the rider; the face was protected by a visor.
-The spear was about 2 meters long and ended with a broad, leaf – shaped tip.
+The spear was about 2 meters long and ended with a broad, leaf-shaped tip.
 The sword was usually gladius (a standard weapon of the Roman infantry).
-Their armor was based on a Roman ride from around 100 BCE.
+Their armour was based on a Roman ride from around 100 BCE.

 He fought on chariots pulled by horses (essedum).

 It was a heavily armed gladiator, originally a prisoner of war from the Celtic tribes.
 He wore a round or crest helmet, a long or oval shield and was armed with a sword and a dagger.
 His right hand was protected by the sleeve.
 He had no breast protection and did not wear greaves.

 He performed in an armour based on one of the Greek hoplites.
 He was shielded by a helmet decorated with a great comb and feathers, metal greaves (applied to quilted protectors) and leather and woollen covers.
 It was equipped with a spear and a small round shield (it was much smaller than the hoplites’ – it was about 45 cm in diameter).
 The shield was a thick and heavy bronze plate that could be a weapon itself.
 His spear, 1.8 meters long, gave him a large range.
 Undoubtedly, the light armour allowed the gladiator to make quick moves.
 In a situation when the spear broke, hoplomachus drew a short dagger.
 The combination of a dagger and a long spear was typical for the Greek hoplites of the 1st century BCE.
 Hoplomachus usually fought against a murmillo or a thraex.